-Thrummy him thanked, and syne his goud Intil a muckle purse he stowed, An' cramed it in his oxter pouch, of in ..
-And syne sought out his aiken crutch: Said, Fare-ye-weel, I maun awa, noe far An' see gin I get through the snaw.
-Weel, fare-ye-weel, replied the Laird: 91.7 How comes it that ye ha'na shared, wall Or gi'en your nei'bour o' the money?
-Na, by my saul, I sir, quo" Thrummy, 1971 When I the siller, sir, did win, the silvest To had done this wad been a sin, all light For he cower'd, trembling in the bed, While I it was the Ghaist had laid.
-And sae my tale I here do end, out red en I hope no one it will offend; short out al My muse will no assist me langer, seel ey The dorty jade sometimes does lang'or.
-I thought her ance a gay smart lass, at 671 But now she's come to sic a pass, That a' my cudgelling and weeping, al eal Will hardly wake her out o' sleeping: To plague her mair I winna try, I and to I But dight my pen and lay it bye.
-I had
+Thrummy him thanked, and syne his goud Intil a muckle purse he stowed, An' cramed it in his oxter pouch, And syne sought out his aiken crutch : Said, Fare-ve-weel, I maun awa, An' see gin I get through the snaw.
+Weel, fare-ye-weel, replied the Laird : How comes it that 'ye ha'na shared, Or gi'en your nei'bour o' the money?
+Na, by my saul, I sir, quo' Thrummy, When I the siller, sir, did win, To had done this wad been a sin.
+For he cower'd, treinbling in the bed.
+While I it was the Ghaist had laid.
+And sae my tale I here do end, I hope no one it will offend ; My muse will no' assist me langer, The dorty jade sometimes does lang'or.
+I thought her ance a gay smart lass, But now she's come to sic a pass, That a' my cudgelling and weeping, Will hardly wake her out o' sleeping : To plague her mair I winna try, But dight my pen and lay it bye.